Samba Active Directory as Authelia's SSO Authentication Backend

 Configure Samba AD as Authelia’s Authentication Backend

-Allow Unencryped LDAP Connections
+Allow Unencrypted LDAP Connections

 By default, Samba requires LDAP connections to be encrypted by TLS (details).
 That would be great if it didn’t involve having to deal with certificates.
 Samba creates its own self-signed certificate, but that is valid for 700 days only.
 As I don’t want authentication to suddenly fail after 700 days, I disabled the need for LDAPS.
 This is not insecure because the authentication traffic never leaves my home server.